expertasolutions/AzDo.VstsDashboard/README.md

         - Tfs On Premise -> (http|https://{your_tfs_server}:8080/tfs/DefaultCollection)
     - PAT: Personal Access Token from your AzureDevOps (just give access to read to build and release scope)
-    - ApiVersion: Set the API-version for builds, releases and projects TFS Rest API
+    - ApiVersion: Set the API-version for builds, releases and projects TFS Rest API To find the specifics ApiVersion required, please take a look on the [Azure DevOps Services REST API Reference](https://docs.microsoft.com/en-us/rest/api/azure/devops/?view=azure-devops-rest-5.0) to find which apply to your TFS.

 ## Example of vsts.appsettings.json
 ### Azure DevOps vsts.appsettings.json